If you have any questionsthey are probably answered here. If not, use the contact link at the bottom of this page...

 Q: What do the different Star Ratings and Awards mean?
 A: All songs receive a rating of One to Five Stars.
 All songs also receive an Award position.
 The highest rated songs are considered for semi finalist, finalist and winner places.
 These two levels of feedback, star rating and award level, provide a very useful way to compare your song´s rating and award with other song entries.
 A detailed description of the awards levels is provided to all entrants in their song dashboards.
 Three stars is regarded as an average score and indicates that the songwriters have some ability and skill and the song is of a competent standard.
 A score of Four or Five Stars is a very good result and shows a strong understanding of songwriting, and an above average level of songwriting ability and skill.
 Five Star songs are considered for semi finalist, finalist and winner places.
 When results for songs are announced in your dashboard you will also see a detailed explanation in your scores there.

 Q: Why did several songs I entered all receive the same rating?
-A: It can happen that several songs from the same writer might receive the same star rating and we understand that this can be frustrating, especially if you think that some are better than others.
-This was not an issue with the old ten point score system which we had for many years.
-This allowed for a big ten point variation in scores, but the Star Rating system is limited to five very clear and easy to understand levels.
+A: It can happen that a bunch of songs from the same writer might all receive the same star rating and we understand that this can be quite frustrating, especially if you belive some are better than others.
+This was not an issue with the old ten point score system which we had for many years as that gave a big ten point variation in scores, but the current Star Rating system has only five very clear and easy to understand levels.
 Let´s imagine you had several entries that all received four stars: The essential thing to take from this is that they were all considered by the judges to be above average, and better than 3 Star entries - but none of them were thought to be at the very highest 5 star level, or considered ready for selections panels for semi finals places.
 This is good and useful information, as it gives a very clear indication of where those songs are positioned.
 We understand that it might be frustrating to have a number of songs marked at the same level, especially as the judges would tell you that some were slightly better than others, but with the the star system they might all fall within the same 4 star range and it is not possible to show very subtle variations between songs using this system.
 Essentially in this example those small variations were not enough to make any serious big difference.
 You can be sure that if the variation between your songs is enough to make any real difference to their assessment, at a professional level, they will certainly receive different Star Ratings.

 Q: Does someone really listen to my track or read my Lyrics entry?
 A:Absolutely.
 Of course.
 Yes!
 Every entry, at every stage of judging, from preliminary to finals, is examined by experienced songwriters and musicians with extensive music production and music industry knowledge.
 Unlike other big contests the UKSC never, and we mean NEVER, uses general office staff, friends or students to screen songs.
 At the finals stages songs are often "deconstructed" and examined very closely and in detail and sometimes played by our judges and producers on keyboards and guitars to hear them as a composition without any production.
 The judges involved at the finals stage in particular categories can vary each year but will always include a number of the judges listed on this website.
 Lyrics Only entries are examined very carefully to see how they would work with different types of melody, structure, musical approaches and genres.